9.3.1 Disclosure

 1. The US Secret Service is also charged with the responsibility of identifying individuals or groups who may be involved in the following activities:

-9. counterfeiting of US or foreign obligations, i.e., currency, coins, stamps, bonds, US Treasurer’s checks, Treasury securities, Department of Agriculture Food Stamp coupons (SNAP), etc
+9. Counterfeiting of US or foreign obligations, i.e., currency, coins, stamps, bonds, US Treasurer’s checks, Treasury securities, Department of Agriculture Food Stamp Supplemental Nutrition Assistance Program (SNAP) coupons, etc.

 2. When the US Secret Service requests information concerning any of their responsibilities as described in (1) above when investigating threats against the President, disclosure can only be made to the US Secret Service by those individuals so authorized in Delegation Order 11-2.